Knowledge base

 DMARC (Domain-based Message Authentication, Reporting, and Conformance)

 DMARC requires a valid SPF and DKIM.
 A wizard allows you to configure DMARC according to Infomaniak's recommendations in simple mode or entirely at your discretion in expert mode (allows you to enter the record of your choice).
-The corresponding necessary entries (type TXT) will then be automatically applied in the DNS zone of the domain concerned (if administratively possible - domain managed in the same organization, for example).
+The corresponding necessary entries (type TXT) will then be automatically applied in the DNS zone of the concerned domain name (if administratively possible - domain managed in the same organization, for example).

 Infomaniak is neither able to analyze your potential DMARC reports and records, nor able to comment on the validity or compliance of these, as this is entirely your responsibility.

-To check the records within your DNS, you can also use an external and free service like the one mentioned at the bottom of this other guide.
+To verify the records within your DNS, you can also use an external and free service like the one mentioned at the bottom of this other guide.

 This guide explains how to connect the mobile app Apple Mail on iOS to an email address hosted by Infomaniak.